On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Empirical Example

 \subsection{Results}

-In our analysis we are interested in the effect on the $7$-day ICU mortality of initiating RRT within $24$h from the stage $2$ AKI diagnosis in the stage $\geq2$ AKI patient population.
-For this purpose, we apply several learners described in the previous sections, in particular the IPW-Learner, the DR-Learner and the R-Learner.
-Furthermore, when focusing on the treatment effect in the population of the AKI patients that had received the RRT, we additionally compute the propensity-score-weighted DR-Learner. \\
+To estimate the effect on $7$-day ICU mortality of initiating RRT within $24$h from the stage $2$ AKI diagnosis in the stage $\geq2$ AKI patient population, we apply several learners described in the previous sections, in particular the IPW-Learner, the DR-Learner and the R-Learner.
+Furthermore, when focusing on the treatment effect in the population of the AKI patients that had received the RRT, we additionally compute the propensity-score-weighted DR-Learner.
 As outlined in the Section \ref{subsect3}, implementation of each of the learners has been performed in two steps.
 In the first step, one estimates the nuisance parameters, i.e. the propensity score model and the conditional mean outcomes models.
-In the second step, one computes the pseudo-outcome given by (\ref{eqn24}) and regresses the pseudo-outcome on the subset of covariates $V$ using weighted regression, which corresponds to minimizing the empirical risk function (\ref{eqn26}) with plug-in estimates for nuisance parmeters.
-In our analysis, we are interested in estimating the effect of initiating RRT conditional on few relevant patient characteristics.
-In our case these are values of serum potassium, arterial pH, cumulative total fluid intake and cumulative total fluid output. \\
+In the second step, one computes the pseudo-outcome given by (\ref{eqn24}) and regresses the pseudo-outcome on the subset of covariates $V$ using weighted regression, which corresponds to minimizing the empirical risk function (\ref{eqn26}) with plug-in estimates for nuisance parameters.
+In our analysis, we are interested in estimating the effect of initiating RRT conditional on relevant patient characteristics.
+We have chosen to condition on values of serum potassium, arterial pH, cumulative total fluid intake and cumulative total fluid output.
+The rationale behind this choice was the fact that these patient characteristics are often used to define absolute indications to initiate RRT \citep{KDIGO2012, Morzywolek2022a} and as such are candidate effect modifiers. \\